Adrilaw/DuckHunter_HID_Scripts/README.md

 • FakeUpdateWin11: Opens a fake windows 11 update in fullscreen mode

 • Linux-Deb-ReverseShell: Execute a revershell on debian based linux machines

+• BypassAMSI_PSRevshell: PowerShell reverse shell on Windows targets while bypassing AMSI and Windows Defender.
+It uses Base64 encoding to obfuscate the payload and runs in a hidden window to avoid detection

 ![Screenshot at 2024-08-02 02-57-53](https://github.com/user-attachments/assets/a85b6532-24ed-48fc-b28e-ff0def8a7125)